Top Selling Cars in New Zealand

 According to the most recent government statistics, from 2012 to 2022, the number of cars, utes and motorbikes on our roads grew by a third, from 3.3m to 4.4m.

-And our appetite for new automobiles remains strong, despite the tighter economic climate.
-The number of new cars sold last year was only slightly down on the previous two years’ figures:
+And over the past three years, our appetite for new automobiles remained strong.
+Last year, the number of new cars sold was only slightly down on the previous two years’ figures:

 • 2021: 112,008 new cars